Bhutan in Flux: Tradition vs. Modernity

 All told, there are big plans for this small country of less than 1 million.
 And kudos to the kingdom for reimaging its place in the world and how it can integrate its distinctly Buddhist values into an economic growth model.
 I applaud the country’s imagination and am looking forward to seeing how the country continues to progress.

-But Bhutan also faces a number of challenges, including: Source: The Guardian
+But Bhutan also faces a number of challenges, including: (Source: The Guardian)

 High emigration, with 1.5% of Bhutanese moving to Australia to work and study

-Riding youth unemployment, standing at 28.6% in 2022
+Rising youth unemployment, standing at 28.6% in 2022

 Women in the workplace have declined by more than 15% in the last 5 years